Becoming a Graphic Designer: What You Need to Know

 Two-Year Degree Programs

 Now that you’ve learned more about life as a graphic designer, you might be wondering what you need to do to become one, and you’ve got options!
-Iowa Valley offers 2 two-year degree options in graphic design at Ellsworth Community College: an Associate in Arts degree designed to prepare you for transfer to a four-year school and an Associates in Applied Science degree designed to prepare you to enter the workforce after gradation.
-Both degree options within the graphic design will equip students to navigate the Adobe Suite, including Photoshop, InDesign, and Illustrator; develop a concept into a cohesive visual solution; and work with clients to meet their individual needs.
-You’ll also build your portfolio through your coursework and have the opportunity to gain valuable job skills through an internship or a guided study.
+Iowa Valley offers 2 two-year degree options in graphic design at Ellsworth Community College: an Associate in Arts degree designed to prepare you for transfer to a four-year school and an Associate in Applied Science degree designed to prepare you to enter the workforce after graduation.
+Both degree options within graphic design will equip students to navigate the Adobe Suite, including Photoshop, InDesign, and Illustrator; develop a concept into a cohesive visual solution; and work with clients to meet their individual needs.
+You’ll also build your portfolio through your coursework and have the opportunity to gain valuable job skills through an internship or guided study.

 Short Term Graphic Design Programs

 If you are looking to gain new skills to advance in your current career or aren’t able to commit to a two-year program, Iowa Valley Continuing Education (IVCE) offers a short-term certificate program for those who want to polish their graphic design capabilities.
-This one-month, self-guided class will give you an in-depth view of Adobe’s Photoshop, InDesign, and Illustrator with the flexibility you need to learn at your own pace.
-Check with your employer – they may have funds available to help pay for the the class if the additional skills will benefit the company.
+This one-month, the self-guided class will give you an in-depth view of Adobe’s Photoshop, InDesign, and Illustrator with the flexibility you need to learn at your own pace.
+Check with your employer – they may have funds available to help pay for the class if the additional skills will benefit the company.